CypherpunkFinance/Plan/plugin_tornado_cash.md

-# Tornado Cash Plugin for Cypherpunk Finance
+# Plugin: Tornado Cash Application

-## 1. Objective
+## 1. Overview

-To provide a self-hosted frontend for interacting with the Tornado Cash smart contracts on supported networks (primarily Ethereum Mainnet L1, and potentially L2s where Tornado Cash contracts are verifiably deployed and accessible).
-This plugin aims to enhance user privacy by allowing deposits and withdrawals through their own Cypherpunk Finance instance, using their configured L1/L2 RPC endpoints.

-**Disclaimer:** Users must be aware of and comply with all applicable laws and regulations in their jurisdiction regarding the use of privacy tools like Tornado Cash.
+- **Plugin Name:** Tornado Cash Client
+- **Plugin Type:** App
+- **Version:** 1.0.0

+## 2. Purpose and Scope

+This plugin allows users to interact with Tornado Cash pools on supported networks (e.g., Ethereum L1) for enhanced transaction privacy.
+It provides a graphical interface for deposits, withdrawals, and note management.
+As an **app**, it operates with its own UI, launched from CypherpunkOS, and relies on CypherpunkOS for network configurations.

+## 3. Key Features

-## 2. Source Material
+## 4. Source Material

 *   **Smart Contracts:** The plugin will interact with the officially deployed and audited Tornado Cash smart contracts.
 Contract addresses will need to be verified for each supported network.
 *   **Frontend Source:** Several open-source Tornado Cash frontends have existed.
 A well-maintained, audited, and community-trusted fork would need to be identified or a new secure interface developed if no suitable open-source frontend is readily adaptable.
 Given the sensitivities, security and verifiability of the chosen frontend code are paramount.
     *   Example historical reference (may not be current or secure): `tornadocash/ui` or `tornadocash/classic-ui` (research needed for a viable base).
 *   **Zero-Knowledge Proofs:** Tornado Cash relies on zk-SNARKs.
 The frontend will need to handle proof generation (usually done client-side in JavaScript/WASM) and potentially download proving keys.

-## 3. Core Components & Dependencies
+## 5. Core Components & Dependencies

 1.  **Frontend Service (`frontend` in `docker-compose.yml`):**
     *   **Image:** A Docker image built from a secure and audited Tornado Cash UI fork/implementation.